USS Seadragon (SS-194): Fourth patrol, August – October 1942

 On 26 August, she departed her Australian base for her fourth war patrol and again set a course for the coast of Indochina.
 On 10 September, she moved through Apo East Pass.
-On 11 September, her progress into the South China Sea was delayed by an emergency appendectomy performed successfully on Seaman Darrell Rector by Pharmacist's Mate Wheeler B. Lipes, the first such performed on a submarine.
+On 11 September, her progress into the South China Sea was delayed by an emergency appendectomy performed successfully on Seaman Darrell Rector by Pharmacist's Mate Wheeler Bryson Lipes, the first such performed on a submarine.
 This incident was the subject of a Pulitzer Prize-winning account by Chicago Daily News reporter George Weller.
 In 2005, retired Lt.
 Cmdr.
 Lipes was awarded the Navy Commendation Medal for saving a fellow crewman's life.

 On 12 September, Seadragon arrived on station and commenced patrolling the steamer lanes west of Macclesfield Bank.
 At dusk on 16 September, she headed for Cape Varella.

 Not until 22 September, however, while off Cam Ranh Bay was she able to gain a firing position on a suitable target.
 On that morning, she launched four torpedoes at a cruiser escorted by two destroyers.
 No explosions were heard, but her torpedoes were seen, and the enemy ships turned on Seadragon and delivered a "well executed depth charge attack."

 A week later, on the night of 29 September, the submarine tracked a five-ship convoy; and, at 0122 on 30 September conducted a surface torpedo attack which damaged one ship.
 She then ran eastward to attain a position ahead of the convoy but was spotlighted by an escort which had shifted stations.
 Seadragon went deep; the escort dropped six depth charges and then rejoined the convoy.
 The submarine surfaced and attempted to make up for lost time.
 Three hours later, she had overheated her main motor cables and was forced to give up the chase.

 On the evening of 3 October, Seadragon departed the South China Sea and, five days later, commenced patrolling the approaches to Balikpapan.
 On 10 October, she attained a position for a stern tube shot on Shigure Maru.
 The cargoman disappeared 47 seconds after the first explosion.
 On 11 October, the submarine patrolled off Cape William and Cape Mandar.
 On 12 October, she was off Makassar City.
 On 14 October, she transited Lombok Strait; and, on 20 October, she returned to Fremantle.